3liz/py-qgis-server/README.md

 The configuration can be done either as configuration .ini file in or as environment variables.

-The precedences of the gonfiguration parameters is the following (from lowest to highest)
+The precedences of the configuration parameters is the following (from lowest to highest)

 - Defaults values
 - Environment variables